 Here is one I use. https://tinypng.com/

 Ensure you have a WordPress cache plugin, I use WP Fastest Cache, free version.
 This will speed up your site, but you will need to experiment with the settings to get the best result.
+I generally use just the Cache feature of WP Fastest Cache and use Autopimize to handle the CSS and JS minification.

 It’s no point having a beautiful site if people bounce off it as it takes too long to load.
 It’s also no point if the search engines don’t display your website.